Top 10 Most Functional Countries

 While the days of the Nazis are gone, Switzerland remains fairly neutral.
 Furthermore, Switzerland has a large tourism industry due to its many ski resorts, an activity that attracts the upper classes.
 Its neutrality also allows it to be a big player in nuclear research, another high-paying, reliable industry.

-Norway Norway, officially the Kingdom of Norway, is a sovereign and unitary monarchy in Northern Europe whose territory comprises the western portion of the Scandinavian Peninsula plus the island Jan Mayen and the archipelago of Svalbard... read more
+Norway, officially the Kingdom of Norway, is a sovereign and unitary monarchy in Northern Europe.
+Its territory comprises the western portion of the Scandinavian Peninsula, along with the island of Jan Mayen and the archipelago of Svalbard.
+Oslo is the capital, and Norwegian is the official language... read more

 Norway has oil.
 And only 5,600,000 people.
 This means that, unlike some other oil-producing countries, Norway has a lot of oil per capita, so fewer people share the wealth obtained from the natural resource.